HN1997/Web-Server-Nodejs/README.md

   * Multiple settings are available (WIP)
 * New channel creation
   * The user _can_ create new channels, name them as he wants and write in them
+* Channel deletion
+  * The user can delete a selected channel using a button linked to it
 * Channel membership and access
   * (WIP)
 * Ressource access control